 Obstructive sleep apnea (OSA) is another commonly reported sleep disorder among women in their third trimester.
 OSA occurs when your airway is partially or completely blocked, causing shallow breathing or loss of breath during sleep.
 Many women snore during pregnancy due to swollen nasal passages, and snoring can quickly evolve into OSA, particularly in women who were obese prior to their pregnancy weight gain.
 OSA in pregnant mothers is a serious issue because the lost air supply can lead to hormonal surges powerful enough to compromise fetal health.
 OSA has also been linked to an increased risk for preeclampsia.

-- Avoid fluids in the late afternoon or evening.
+- Reduce fluid intake in the late afternoon or evening.

 - Make sure to completely empty your bladder during your final urination of the day.
 Leaning completely forward while peeing can help.